richtastic/ff/src/3DR/wiki/app.md

 TIMELINES:

+- fix pairwise points to have low error & correctness
+	- patch normals?
+	- filer out poor seeds?
+- fix group to keep only best points
+	- resolution logic
+- fix texture packer to be much more efficient
+	- packer algorithm
-10/10 - 360 object scene ~ 20 images
+07/01 - 360 object scene ~ 20 images
 - optimize some of the algorithms

-10/20 - test set of ~ 50 images
+	- half time of eg: dense
 	- (this will require 10-100 x speed ups)
+09/01 - set of ~ 50 images
 - what to do about points at infinity
-		=>

 11/01 - MVP